 Designed to introduce the fundamentals of investing in China, this publication is compiled by experts at Dezan Shira & Associates, a specialist foreign direct investment firm providing corporate establishment services, business advisory, tax advisory and compliance, accounting, payroll, due diligence, and financial review services to multinationals investing in emerging Asia.

 Since its establishment in 1992, the firm has grown into one of Asia’s most versatile full-service consultancies with operational oﬃces across China, Hong Kong, India, Singapore, Vietnam, and Indonesia.
 The firm also maintains partner firms across the ASEAN region and in Bangladesh and client liaison oﬃces in the United States, Europe, and Russia.

 Doing Business in China 2023 covers the following:

 - Human Resources and Payroll

 - Cybersecurity and Data Protection

-Within these chapters, we discuss a range of different topics that affect doing business in China, including investment models, intellectual property considerations, key taxes applicable for foreign companies, and various types of employment contracts.
-In addition, we add a new chapter explaining the evolving data and cybersecurity compliance requirements in China.
+Within these chapters, we discuss a range of different topics that affect doing business in China, including investment models, intellectual property considerations, key taxes applicable for foreign companies, various types of employment contracts, and a chapter explaining the evolving data and cybersecurity compliance requirements in China.